• Skip to primary navigation

 Here are some further suggestions:

-• Determine the resources employees require in order to perform at their best.
+• Determine the resources employees require to perform at their best.

-• Provide avenues for employees to contribute to decision-making and include them in these decisions by communicating clearly about how decisions are made.
+• Provide avenues for employees to contribute to decision-making and include them in these decisions by clearly communicating how decisions are made.

 Conclusion

 Burnout is no laughing matter.
-It’s something that serves as a reminder that you’re doing too much for everyone else while neglecting yourself.
-If you want to make this work, you need to take the time to deal with the burnout you’re experiencing.
+It reminds you that you’re doing too much for everyone else while neglecting yourself.
+To make this work, you must take the time to deal with the burnout you’re experiencing.

 We hope you found this post very helpful.
 Feel free to let us know what you think.